99 Quotes About Emotional Abuse for the Woman Who Keeps Wondering If It’s Really That Bad

 Steps Toward Healing: Moving Forward After Emotional Abuse

 Healing from emotional abuse isn’t linear, and it doesn’t follow a tidy timeline.
-What I’ve observed is that it tends to move in layers — first the naming, then the grief, then the slow and sometimes difficult work of rebuilding a sense of self that doesn’t organize around someone else’s moods and approval.
-For ambitious women especially, this process can feel disorienting.
+What I’ve observed is that it tends to move in layers.
+First the naming, then the grief, then the slow and sometimes difficult work of rebuilding a sense of self that doesn’t organize around someone else’s moods and approval.
+For driven women especially, this process can feel disorienting.
 You’re used to knowing what to do.
 Emotional abuse recovery doesn’t work like a project.
 It asks something different from you.

-Somatic Experiencing is another modality I frequently draw on with clients healing from emotional abuse.
-Chronic emotional abuse lives in the body — in the hypervigilance that doesn’t turn off, in the flinching, in the exhaustion of always being on guard.
+Body-based work is another approach I frequently draw on with clients healing from emotional abuse.
+Chronic emotional abuse lives in the body, in the hypervigilance that doesn’t turn off, in the flinching, in the exhaustion of always being on guard.
 Somatic Experiencing works with those physiological patterns directly, helping your nervous system learn that the threat has passed.
 It’s gentle, paced work, and it’s often deeply effective for people whose emotional abuse was long-term and ongoing.

-One thing I want to say to driven, ambitious women specifically: your competence doesn’t immunize you against emotional abuse, and it doesn’t mean you should have been able to leave sooner or heal faster.
-The very traits that have made you successful in the world — your capacity to persevere, to adapt, to keep trying — can actually make it harder to exit a harmful relationship and harder to give yourself permission to need help afterward.
+One thing I want to say to driven women specifically: your competence doesn’t immunize you against emotional abuse, and it doesn’t mean you should’ve been able to leave sooner or heal faster.
+The very traits that have made you successful in the world, your capacity to persevere, to adapt, to keep trying, can actually make it harder to exit a harmful relationship and harder to give yourself permission to need help afterward.
 Your strength is real.
 And it’s not in conflict with needing support.
 Both things are true.

 You’ve survived something real, and you deserve real support in healing from it.
 If you’re ready to take that next step, I’d love to talk with you about what that could look like.
 Explore therapy with Annie to learn more about how I work, or take the free quiz to get clearer on what kind of support might fit your situation best.
-Healing is genuinely possible — and you don’t have to earn it first.
+Healing is genuinely possible.
+And you don’t have to earn it first.
+Selena is still working on believing that some days.
+Most days now, she does.

 Q: Are all of these quotes verified from actual published sources?